 Diplomas will be mailed to the address on record.
 Please be certain that your address is up to date and accurate with both the Registrar and Alumni offices.
 Second mailings are at the students' expense.

 Joint Degree Candidates

-Those of you who have completed all requirements for receiving a joint degree by graduation day will be asked to stand twice (for each degree) but will only walk up once (for their JD degree) during the ceremony.
-You will receive your diplomas at the time of graduation.
+Joint degree candidates who have completed all degree requirements by graduation day will be asked to stand twice (once for each degree) but will only walk up once (for the JD degree) during the ceremony.
+You will receive both diplomas at the commencement ceremony.